Crimes on the Reservation

 from ‘Listening Woman’ (1978)

-Anyone who has visited and loved the glorious vastness of the American southwest will immediately be enchanted by that paragraph.
+Anyone who has seen and loved the glorious vastness of the American southwest will immediately be enchanted by that paragraph.
 Shortly thereafter the author brings us back to the more mundane concerns of the humans living therein.

 At the hogan of Hosteen Tso, at 3.17 pm it gusted and eddied, and formed a dust devil, which crossed the wagon track and raced with a swirling road across Margaret Cigaret’s old Dodge pickup. […] She held down the edges of her shawl.